Portrait of an Ibizan Hound close-up.

 He comes from the trendy Spanish island of Ibiza, but the elegant Ibizan Hound is a canine classic whose history dates to the time of the pharaohs of Egypt.
 The beautiful red and white dog has a long, narrow head that resembles that of the Egyptian jackal god Anubis, large, erect ears that can point forward, sideways, or be folded backward, and flesh-colored pigment on the nose and eye rims, all of which combine to give him a unique appearance.

 More important is the wonderful personality that shines through.
 The Ibizan Hound, nicknamed Beezer by his fans, is playful and sometimes silly.
-He’s not a touchy-feely dog, but he enjoys snuggling with members of his family.
+He’s not a touchy-feely dog, but he enjoys snuggling with his family members.
 The Ibizan can be reserved with strangers and protective of his home, but he should never be shy or aggressive.

-A medium-size sighthound who was developed to hunt rabbits and other small game, he was bred for speed, stamina, and determination.
-Today, those talents make this athletic dog a match for some of the top coursing breeds, as well as an excellent competitor in agility, thanks to his ability to jump high and far.
+A medium-sized sighthound developed to hunt rabbits and other small game, he was bred for speed, stamina, and determination.
+Today, those talents make this athletic dog a match for some of the top coursing breeds and an excellent competitor in agility, thanks to his ability to jump high and far.

 Ibizan Hounds enjoy their comforts — that sleek, sculpted body needs cushioning, after all — and can become couch potatoes who enjoy spending their days sleeping.
 Their exercise needs are moderate.
-They’ll enjoy a couple of 20- or 30-minute walks or jogs daily.
-Whenever possible, give them a chance to run full out in a large, safely fenced area.
+They’ll enjoy 20- or 30-minute walks or jogs daily.
+Give them a chance to run full out in a large, safely fenced area whenever possible.

-Their ability to jump high from a standstill makes Ibizans notorious as counter surfers.
+Their ability to jump high from a standstill makes Ibizans notorious as counter-surfers.
 Never trust them alone with food, no matter how out of the way you think it is.
-Outdoors, protect them with a secure fence that’s at least six feet high.
+Outdoors protect them with a secure fence at least six feet high.
 Ibizans cannot be trusted off-leash unless they are in a fenced yard.
 They have a strong prey drive and will chase anything that moves quickly.
-For this reason, they’re not suited to families who have pets such as rabbits, although they get along fine with other dogs and can learn to live with cats if they’re raised with them.
+For this reason, they’re not suited to families with pets such as rabbits, although they get along fine with other dogs and can learn to live with cats if they’re raised with them.

 The Ibizan Hound comes in two coat types, shorthaired and wirehaired, and both are easy to maintain.
-Regardless of whether you want to compete or simply want a wonderful companion, this could be the breed for you.
+Whether you want to compete or simply want a wonderful companion, this could be the breed for you.
 An Ibizan will walk or run with you, love you, and always make you laugh.

 Ibizan Hound Highlights

-- History: The Ibizan Hound is one of the oldest dog breeds in the world, with its lineage dating back to at least 5,000 years ago.
-They were originally bred to hunt rabbits and small game on the Balearic Islands of Spain.
+• History: The Ibizan Hound is one of the oldest dog breeds in the world, with its lineage dating back to at least 5,000 years ago.
+They were originally bred to hunt rabbits and small game on Spain’s Balearic Islands.

-- Activity level: Ibizan Hounds are high-energy dogs that need plenty of exercise.
+• Activity level: Ibizan Hounds are high-energy dogs that need plenty of exercise.
 They love to run and play, and they are also good swimmers.
-They are not well-suited for apartment living, and they need a yard or other large area to run and play in.
+They are not well-suited for apartment living and need a yard or large area to run and play in.

 Ibizan Hound History